TheMisinformationGame/MisinformationGame/docs/Home.md

 - [Example Game](/link/ExampleGame) -
   Test out The Misinformation Game with an example game.
 - [Example Results](/link/ExampleResults) -
-  View the results of a user experience study ran using the Misinformation Game.
+  View the results of a user experience study ran using The Misinformation Game.
 - [Study Configuration Template Spreadsheet](/link/StudyTemplate) -
   The template spreadsheet that should be edited to create your own study.
 - [Example Game Configuration Spreadsheet](/link/ExampleStudy) -